Steve Bain

 The shortages that arise from excess demand at the lower price are a real problem for all consumers if the product is something that is essential, and needed on a frequent basis.
 In this case, even those customers who were initially lucky enough to obtain goods, will soon face problems obtaining them in subsequent shopping attempts.

-Ongoing supply line difficulties associated with the global pandemic give us another example, because it is causing some resurgence of government price control policies, as explained in this article by 'The Conversation'.
+Supply line difficulties associated with the 2020-23 global pandemic give us another example, because it caused some resurgence of government price control policies, as explained in this article by 'The Conversation'.

 As Milton Friedman noted: